hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

   basically just a `BufferedReader`
 * how to retrieve data to be emitted (the `fillBufferFn`), which will be called by Jet whenever it needs more data
-* how to tear-down the resources we have used, once we are done (the `destroyFn`)
+* how to tear down the resources we have used once we are done (the `destroyFn`)

 We can run it in a dummy pipeline, to see that it works and that it